aws-samples/amazon-rds-purpose-built-workshop/README.md

 2. In the upper-right corner of the AWS Management Console, confirm you are in the US West (Oregon) Region.

-3. Launch the below CloudFormation template which will provision the AWS resources in your account.
+3. Click on Launch Stack button below to launch CloudFormation template which will provision the AWS resources in your account.
 We will leverage the following AWS services as part of this workshop.
       - [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html) with Public and Private subnets, NAT Gateway and Route tables
       - [Oracle RDS](https://aws.amazon.com/rds/oracle/) instance launched from a snapshot  preloaded with a sample taxi schema .
 This will be used as a source for our migration.
       - [Amazon Aurora PostgreSQL](https://aws.amazon.com/rds/aurora/postgresql-features/) as a target for relational data